ckempke/Blog/docs/blog/runtime_navmesh.md

 There first thing to check is `_navMeshAgent.isActiveAndEnabled`.
 If that returns false, either the gameObject has been set to inactive or the **NavMeshAgent** component on it is disabled.
 These are both pretty standard checks for weird Unity behaviors.

-Next up, we can actually test if the agent is "really" on a mesh by asking it.   `_navMeshAgent.isOnNavMesh` returns *true*, then the agent is properly placed on a **NavMesh** compatible with its agent.
+Next up, we can actually test if the agent is "really" on a mesh by asking it.
+If  `_navMeshAgent.isOnNavMesh` returns *true*, then the agent is properly placed on a **NavMesh** compatible with its agent.
 In this case, you should be good to go, and you won't get the "active agent..." errors for that particular game object.

 But what if `isOnNavMesh` returns *false*?